Social Security Disability & the Cannon Disability Legal Team

 - Sickle Cell Disorders

-Our law firm can also help you win SSD or SSI benefits for a mental disability.
+Our law firm can also help you win SSDI or SSI benefits for a mental illness.
 However, your mental condition must prevent you from working for more than one year.
-You may have one mental impairment or a combination of conditions.
-Either way, we can help you win your case.
-Disability benefits are available for many mental health disorders, including:
+You may have one mental illness or a combination of conditions.
+Either way, we can help you.
+Disability benefits are available for many mental health conditions including:

 - Attention Deficit Disorder -ADD/ADHD